|Colors:||Blue-white fur on the body with slate blue points|

 Their unusual appearance was eye-catching, and they quickly became a sought-after breed.
 Siamese cats have elegant, long bodies combined with large ears and almond-shaped eyes.
 They often have striking blue eyes too.

-Siamese cats are famed for their intelligence and combined with their striking coats, it’s one of the first things that people mention about this breed.
-This does mean that they need more stimulation and interaction than many other cat breeds, who might also be clever but not quite as attention-seeking about it as the Siamese!
+Siamese cats are famed for their intelligence, and combined with their striking coats, it’s one of the first things that people mention about this breed.
+This means that they need more stimulation and interaction than many other cat breeds, who might also be clever but not quite as attention-seeking as the Siamese!

 Are These Cats Good for Families? 👪

 Blue Point Siamese cats usually love to be part of a family unit, especially since that means there will be more people to give them attention!
 They can form strong bonds with particular members of the family—perhaps those who give them all the cuddles!

 So, sometimes a Siamese will decide that they “belong” to one of you and will loyally follow you around the house and be keen to sleep on your bed at night.
 They’ll always be willing to accept affection and attention from any family member, of course, but don’t be surprised if they run off to greet their favorite person when they come home!

 Does This Breed Get Along With Other Pets?